 - 1. Refrain from wearing loose fitting clothing on or around this piece of machinery.
 There are many places that loose clothing may become wrapped or pulled into devices. - 2.
 Be aware of any moving parts on this machinery.
 Make sure that any person or persons on or around this piece of machinery are aware of the dangers as well.
 There are many places where injury may occur.
 Learn your unit and the dangers of it.
 Always use caution in the operation of this piece of machinery. - 3.
 Be sure that any individuals operating this equipment are trained and are aware of the dangers of this equipment. - 4.
 Check for rocks, sticks, or anything of solid mass that may cause bodily harm to you or damage your unit. - 5.
-Never attempt to work on or repair this piece of equipment while it is running.
-It is recommended that the P.T.O. and/or any other power source be completely disengaged while working on this unit. - 6.
-It is recommended that those working around this unit remain at least 100 feet from it while it is in operation.
+Never work on or repair this piece of equipment while it is running.
+The P.T.O. and/or any other power source must be completely disengaged while working on this unit. - 6.
+Those working around this unit should remain at least 100 feet from it while it is in operation.
 The fans are able to propel objects at a high speed up to this distance. - 7.
 Use extreme caution while operating the driven portion of this unit.
 Its size may limit your field of vision. - 8.
 Never allow a leak of hydraulic fluid to persist.
 Hydraulic fluid is kept under very high pressure, and may cause serious injury if it hits the facial area, especially the eyes. - 9.
-To check hydraulic fluid level, or to add additional fluid to the system, the entire system should be shut down.
+Shut down the entire system before checking hydraulic fluid level, or adding fluid to the system.